 The results of the antioxidant activity assays of HB cleanser® bitters can also be correlated to that of Shorinwa&Shatange30 which reported that the leaves of Smilax anceps possessed potent antioxidant activity using similar assay protocols.

-Lipid peroxidation leads to oris associated with cell damage while inhibition of peroxidation by antioxidants prevents or protects the cell from damage or destruction.Thus, lipid peroxidation may be considered as a biological marker for cell damage assessment31.Lipid peroxidation might alter the permeability of the cell membrane and influence metabolic processes including ion transport which may lead to increased reactive oxygen species expression32.Lipid peroxidation could also be used an indicator of oxidative stress because of the hydroxyl free radical oxidation of polyunsaturated fats (PUFA) constituents of cell membranes 33.
+Lipid peroxidation leads to oris associated with cell damage while inhibition of peroxidation by antioxidants prevents or protects the cell from damage or destruction.Thus, lipid peroxidation may be considered as a biological marker for cell damage assessment31.Lipid peroxidation might alter the permeability of the cell membrane and influence metabolic processes including ion transport which may lead to increased reactive oxygen species expression32.Lipid peroxidation could also be used as indicator of oxidative stress because of the hydroxyl free radical oxidation of polyunsaturated fats (PUFA) constituents of cell membranes 33.

 HB cleanser® bitters exhibited a dose dependent inhibition of lipid peroxidation which increased consistently with increase in concentration.